December birthstone: turquoise, zircon or tanzanite

-The gems were zircons, normally brown to green – but not blue.
-George F. Kunz, the legendary Tiffany gemologist, immediately suspected trickery; not only were there extraordinary stones available in abundance but available all over the world!
+The gems, it turned out, were zircons, normally brown to green, but never before blue.
+George F. Kunz, the legendary Tiffany gemologist, immediately suspected trickery; not only were there extraordinary stones available in abundance, but they were available all over the world!
 Upon Kunz’s behest, a colleague made inquiries during a trip to Siam (Thailand) and learned that a large deposit of unattractive brown zircon had stimulated color-improvement experimentation by local entrepreneurs.
-Heating in an oxygen-free environment had turned the drab material into “new” blue stones, which were sent to outlets worldwide.
-When the deception was revealed, the market simply accepted the information, and the demand for the new gems continued unabated.
+Heating in an oxygen-free environment made the drab material into “new” blue stones, which vendors sent to outlets worldwide.
+Even after finding out about the deception, the market simply accepted the information and the demand for the new gems continued unabated.

-Zircon was regarded as the amulet for travelers in the Eleventh century, protecting them from disease, injury, and insomnia, as well as assuring a cordial welcome wherever their travels would take them.
-The gem was also believed to hold magic powers to fight evil spirits.
-During the Fourteenth century, zircon was popular as a safeguard against the Black Death, the great plague that wiped out one quarter of the population of Europe.
-The stone was believed to possess healing powers.
-It was prescribed to insomniacs to induce sleep, used as an antidote against poison, and as an aid to digestion.
+During the 14th century, zircon was popular as a safeguard against the Black Death, the great plague that wiped out a quarter of the population of Europe.
+People believed the stone possessed healing powers: to induce sleep, as an antidote against poison, and as an aid to digestion.